 - A. The development team (inclusive of its general partners, co-developers, management agents, and other members/agents) demonstrating the ability to meet all terms, conditions, and requirements set forth in the application materials will be awarded up to 6 points.
+Where applicable, HHFDC may consider an Applicant's past performance for an addition or a reduction of points.
 Any applications submitted to HHFDC within the previous five (5) year period may be considered when awarding points for this criteria. - B. Number of LIHTC projects placed in service by the Applicant or an affiliated entity.
 The number of LIHTC projects placed in service in which the Applicant's consultant that had a contractual obligation with the Project Owner throughout the construction/rehabilitation period continues to participate in the management of the project throughout the extended use period (as defined and required by IRC section 42(h)(6)(D)), may be included in the scoring of this Criterion, subject to the submission of supporting documentation.